 Ultimately, the best Bluetooth codec is the one supported by both your headphones and smartphone or music player. aptX Lossless has some rather steep requirements on the hardware side compared to existing standards.
-We’re waiting to see whether headphone manufacturers think this is the right technology to invest in, or whether wireless audio quality is already good enough for their customers.
+Some headphone companies are investing in this now, like Nura with the True Pro Wireless earbuds.
 What do you think?

 The prospect of lossless audio via Bluetooth will finally allow customers to make the most of the premium streaming options littering the market, setting Qualcomm up as the leader when it comes to Bluetooth audio quality — although those with a penchant for Hi-Res music collections will likely stick to their wired headphones for a bit longer.